New Estimates for a Time-Dependent Schroedinger Equation: Atomic decomposition of Lorentz spaces

 Observe that each atom $a_k$ has $\esssup |a_k(x)| = 2^{-k/p}$.
 Since the measures of supports of atoms $a_k$, for $k < k_0$, add up to at most $2^{k_0}$, it follows by the definition of the distribution function that \be f^*(2^{k_0}) \leq \esssup_{k \geq k_0,\ x \in X} |\alpha_k a_k(x)| = \sup_{k \geq k_0}2^{-k/p} |\alpha_k|. \ee Then, the integral that appears in the definition (\ref{lorentz}) can be bounded by \be \ee It follows that $\|f\|_{L^{p, q}}$ is indeed finite and fulfills (\ref{A.17}).
 The unconditional convergence of $\sum_k |\alpha_k|^q$ implies the unconditional convergence of $\sum \alpha_k a_k$.

-This easily generalizes to the case when the atom sizes are only in the order of, not precisely equal to, $2^k$, as well as to the case when there are at most some fixed number of atoms of each dyadic size instead of just one. \end{proof}
+This proof of the converse easily generalizes to the case when the atom sizes are only in the order of, not precisely equal to, $2^k$, as well as to the case when there are at most some fixed number of atoms of each dyadic size instead of just one (in particular, to the case of a lacunary sequence). \end{proof}